What is a Kentucky Eviction Notice or Notice to Quit?

 Can I evict my tenant(s) for overdue rent in Kentucky?

 Under normal circumstances, yes, and you can draft a Kentucky Eviction Notice (more specifically called a 7-Day Notice to Pay Rent) to begin the process.
 However, as a result of COVID-19, several limitations and protections have been put in place for tenants who have been unable to pay rent.
 Although the recently extended eviction moratorium has been blocked federally, the state of Kentucky is able to create and enforce its own restrictions for evictions.
-Keep up with the most recent developments for Kentucky or talk to a local lawyer for further input.
+Keep up with the talk to a local lawyer for further input.

 In order to file an eviction lawsuit against a tenant in Kentucky, you should always deliver a Notice of Eviction first.
 Here are some common circumstances in which you might need to use one: